 St John's strives to ensure the health, safety and well being of all children, not just those deemed at risk of harm.

-We follow the statutory and non-statutory guidance from the Department for Education and Our Safeguarding Children Partnership (OSCP) for Cornwall.
+We follow the statutory and non-statutory guidance from the Department for Education and the Cornwall and Isles of Scilly Safeguarding Partnership (CIOSP).

 Safeguarding children incorporates a number of areas including: